 During this webinar, New Energy Coalition’s system integration manager, Mark de la Vieter, will cover the implications that energy system integration has on the energy sector and why there is a need for a systems approach.

 Ir.
 Drs.
-M.L. de la VieterManager Local Energy Systems
+Mark de la VieterManager System Integration @ New Energy Coalition

-Mark de la Vieter has a background in Chemistry and Business Administration and is coordinator of local energy systems at New Energy Coalition.
+Mark de la Vieter has a background in Chemistry and Business Administration and is manager of team System Integration at New Energy Coalition.
 Mark is an expert in the field of smart grids and the development of integrated business cases for sustainable energy systems.
 He also has extensive experience as a developer and manager of complex Horizon 2020 projects.

-Expertises: Offshore high voltage grids Energy storage Project financing Business cases Horizon 2020 Energy markets Demand response
+Expertise: Offshore high voltage grids, Energy storage, Project financing, Business cases, Horizon 2020, Energy markets, Demand response

 - Date October 13, 2022 12:00 PM - 1:00 PM CEST